NCAS-CMS/um-training/practicals/source/running.rst

 Now make the following changes:

 * Click on *suite conf -> jinja2* in the left hand panel
-* Change HPC_USER (that's your ARCHER training account)
+* Change HPC_USER (that's your ARCHER2 training account)
 * Change HPC_ACCOUNT to **'n02-training'**
 * Change HPC_QUEUE to be the reservation code for today. (e.g. **'R6585903'**)
 * Save the suite (*File -> Save* or click the *down arrow* icon)

-.. note:: Quotes around the 'n02-training', reservation code and your ARCHER username are essential otherwise the suite won't run.
+.. note:: Quotes around the 'n02-training', reservation code and your ARCHER2 username are essential otherwise the suite won't run.

-.. note:: In normal practice you submit your suites to the parallel queue (either 'short' or 'standard') on ARCHER.
-For this training course, we are using processor Reservations, whereby we have exclusive access to a prearranged amount of ARCHER resource.
+.. note:: In normal practice you submit your suites to the parallel queue (either 'short' or 'standard') on ARCHER2.
+For this training course, we are using processor Reservations, whereby we have exclusive access to a prearranged amount of ARCHER2 resource.
 Reservations are specified by a reservation code; e.g. R5212096.

 **iii.
 Run the suite**